 892 Four H Rd.

 Located on 135 acres on the shores of beautiful Logan Martin Lake in east central Alabama, Camp Cosby provides the perfect atmosphere for a sleepaway camp, outdoor education, family events and retreats.
 Two hours from Atlanta and an hour from Birmingham, the campus truly provides a retreat in nature.
 Campers, students and guests enjoy beautiful shorelines, amazing sunsets and 10 miles of hiking trails.

 Join YMCA Camp Cosby’s caring, dedicated and enthusiastic Summer Camp & Outdoor Education Team to positively impact program participants and yourself!
 During the school year, Outdoor Education Instructor/Naturalists are responsible for the general welfare, safety and supervision of students while delivering programs, activities and encouragement to the students.
 Specific duties include teaching various educational topics (aquatic and forest ecology, wildlife ecology and adaptations, sensory awareness, organic gardening, town meetings, maps, orienteering and living history simulations), facilitating team building and outdoor activities and leading evening programs and hikes.
 During the summer months, Camp Staff are needed to ensure the safety, growth, fun and development of campers through a variety of activities.
 Preference is given to applicants who are skilled in lifeguarding, climbing & belaying, equestrian, waterskiing & wakeboarding, mini bike riding & mechanics and ceramics.
-Positions are available during the spring (February to May) and fall seasons (September to December), with a multiple season and a summer camp work option (late May to July 29th).
+Positions are available during the spring (February to May) and fall seasons (September to December), with a multiple season and a summer camp work option (mid-May to July 29th).
 All staff must be at least 19 years of age.

 Outdoor Education: Michael Morriss, Program Director